Our 'how to' guide to ordering bespoke tiles

 Under-glaze – As you may already have guessed, underglaze involves the complete decoration of the tile followed by dipping in a clear glaze before firing.
 The colour of the background tile is still visible after firing in the undecorated areas.
 Underglaze is a more unusual technique than the others.
 We will occasionally recommend it as a starting point for a complex design to give a soft, background to subsequent on-glaze decoration.

 If your tiles are part of a large-scale refurbishment project, you may have architect’s drawings of the room in question.
 Often a copy of this is all we need to calculate your needs for you.

 Alternatively, you can do it yourself in which case a detailed plan of the entire room is rarely necessary.
 Instead, a total calculation of the area needed is fine for the background tiles, with more accurate measurements of height and width needed for areas where you intend to have a decorated panel.

 Working out how many decorated and background tiles you will need

 Once you have the measurements, they need to be translated into the number of tiles where the size of tile and width of grout come into play.
 Don't worry, we will help.

 Another issue is that usually, in the average kitchen or bathroom, the total tiled area will be a mixture of hand-painted and plain tiles.
 A decorative panel may be the right choice for a focus point, above the sink or the stove for example.
-This could be teamed with some complementary single decor tiles mixed with plain tiles in other areas of the room, perhaps with a border tile design to surround the panel and edge the rest of the room, to unify all the different areas.
+This could be teamed with some single decor tiles mixed with plain tiles in other areas of the room, perhaps with a border tile design to surround the panel and edge the rest of the room, to unify all the different areas.

 STAGE 4 - Thinking about the budget